uw-echospace/group-website/content/post/2023-09-18-echoshader-refactor-intro/index.md

 ## In Conclusion: An Incredible Summer Journey

 My summer internship with Echoshader has been a remarkable journey.
-I've had the privilege of contributing to a project that has the potential to revolutionize oceanographic research and fisheries science.
+I've had the privilege of contributing to a project to advance oceanographic research and fisheries science.
 Echoshader isn't just a package; it's a gateway to uncovering the secrets of our oceans.

 If you're curious about ocean sonar data or want to explore the world of marine life, Echoshader is your partner in discovery.
 Feel free to reach out if you have questions or want to join us on this exciting journey.
 Until next time, happy exploring!